 Give your bird a good-quality budgie seed mix.
 These are readily available at pet suppliers and supermarkets.
 Insure the mixes do not contain an abundance of hulled oats as these are fattening, and do not buy the seed in bulk – you are best to purchase small fresh packets.

 Alternatively, you can offer your budgie a pelleted diet.

-Your budgie's diet must be supplemented with fresh fruit and vegetables on a daily basis - refer to the fruit and vegetables question below.
+Your budgie’s diet must be supplemented with fresh fruit and vegetables on a daily basis – refer to the fruit and vegetables Q&A below.